Eric-Lingren/mt4-backtest-analyzer/README.md

 Select the MT4 htm file report on your computer you want to work with

-Select the directory you want the csv and analyzed report to output to
+Select the directory you want the csv and analyzed report to save in

 Click `Run`